paradoxinversion/lib-eoe/README.md

 - Try to avoid nesting data-- keep things as flat as possible.
 Approach it as though this data would be used with a database. (ie, prefer structures with fast lookup times wherever possible)
 - Underlying game data is not modified by this library.
 Functions within should return updated objects and fields that can then be used with complete implementations.
+- Object/Entity references should be made via ids (rather than the objects they represent) wherever possible.
+This should help keep savedata serializable and lightweight.

 ## Implementations
 [client-eoe](https://github.com/paradoxinversion/client-eoe)